openstack/kolla-ansible/doc/quickstart.rst

     curl -sSL https://get.docker.io | bash

-This command will install the most recent stable version of Docker, but please note that Kolla releases are not in sync with docker in any way, so some things could stop working with new version.
+This command will install the most recent stable version of Docker, but please note that Kolla releases are not in sync with Docker in any way, so some things could stop working with new version.
 The latest release of Kolla is tested to work with docker-engine >= 1.10.0.
-To check your docker version run this
+To check your Docker version run this
 command:

 ::